Danproof/Dijkstra-algorithm/README.md

 # Dijkstra-algorithm
-Create your own graf and choose vertex from which the shortest paths to other vertices will be found.
+Create your own graph and choose vertex from which the shortest paths to other vertices will be found.

 Example of work